 You try to write “2015” using broken sparklers, broken lighter and the broken candles lightened from the barbecue.

-You rest and look for some stars on the sky.
+Then you take a well-earned rest and look for some stars in the sky.

-And the next morning welcomes you with the sunrise like this.
+And the next morning welcomes you with the weather like this.

-Where did YOU spend your New Year’s Eve?
+Have you ever spend New Year’s Eve in the cottage?
+Would you like to?
 Share it in the comments!